Garmisch Partenkirchen Bavarian Alps, Germany Travel Guide

 ATMs (Geldautomat) are widely available throughout Garmisch-Partenkirchen and surrounding areas.
 Credit and debit cards find acceptance in the majority of hotels, larger restaurants, and shops.
 However, smaller establishments, cafes, and local transportation often prefer or only accept cash.

 A daily expenditure of €50-€80.
-This covers a hostel dorm bed or basic guesthouse, supermarket groceries, street food, local bus use, and free attractions like hiking routes or exploring car-free zones.
+This involves a hostel dorm bed or basic guesthouse, supermarket groceries, street food, local bus use, and free attractions like hiking routes or exploring areas for walkers only.

 Affordable accommodation and food choices.